 Stand has been a fixture on the British and world literary scene since 1952, when the first issue appeared in London.
 It moved to Leeds in 1960, then to Newcastle, and it is now edited from the School of English at the University of Leeds in collaboration with Virginia Commonwealth University in the USA.

-In 2017 we are dedicating a whole issue to recent writing from China including translations of poetry and fiction as well as commentary.
-This is an exciting innovation in collaboration with Colleagues in Chinese Studies at Leeds.
-After that will be an issue containing articles about the late Geoffrey Hill and some unpublished poems by him.
-Future issues will also celebrate Tony Harrison’s 80th birthday and the writing of Ken Smith.
+In 2017 we dedicated a whole issue to recent writing from China including.
+This was an exciting innovation in collaboration with Colleagues in Chinese Studies at Leeds.
+After that was an issue containing articles about the late Geoffrey Hill and some unpublished poems by him.
+There was an issue celebrating Tony Harrison’s 80th birthday.
+Soon, we will be re-considering, with affection and admiration, the life and work of Ken Smith.
+There is also to be an issue collaborating with writers from Indonesia.
+With Stand there is always new writing to discover and new views to think about.

 Subscriptions: You can receive your Quarterly copy of the latest issue of Stand by taking out a subscription.
 By subscribing you will be able to read the latest poetry, fiction and reviews from writers in the UK, the USA and around the world.
 Stand publishes work by prominent established writers.
 We also publish work by new authors and those just making their names.
 By subscribing: